yistoneriver/getdata006/CodeBook.md

 Activities

 * ID variable
-* One of the follwing string
+* One of the follwing string:
 - WALKING
 - WALKING_UPSTAIRS
 - WALKING_DOWNSTAIRS